24shreya/24shreya/README.md

 - 🔭 I’m currently working on making this readme file worth looking at 😄
 - 🌱 I’m currently learning Data Structures and some broken spanish
 - 👯 I’m looking to collaborate on Python/C++ projects
-- 🤔 I’m looking for help with Data structure 😫
+- 🤔 I’m looking for help with Data structure
 - 💬 Ask me anything!
-- 📫 How to reach me: will see
+- 📫 How to reach me: [Connect with me](#connect-with-me)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: If the earth stopped rotating on its axis, we'll all fall eastwards with the speed of 30 km/sec (which is the speed the earth rotated with) due to momentum.
+- ⚡ Fun fact: My favorite word is awesome

 <h3 align="left">Languages and Tools:</h3>